Hashirama/OFDL/README.md

 # OFDL
-Media downloader with graphical user interface using PyQt5.
+Onlyfans media downloader with graphical user interface using PyQt5.

 Downloads media files from *OF* (images, videos, highlights, stories)